Yedid Nefesh: Notes on the text

-The text above is the "conventional" text appearing in most Ashkenaz liturgies (including the ArtScroll siddur) down to our day.
+The text above is the "conventional" text appearing in most Ashkenaz liturgies (including the ArtScroll siddur, with minor changes) down to our day.
 There have been, over the centuries, many variants in different published prayerbooks.
-The conventional text differs from the text first printed in 1601, and both the conventional and the 1601 texts differed from Azikri's manuscript (both the manuscript and the 1601 printing were in unpointed Hebrew).
+The conventional text differs from the text first printed in 1601, and both the conventional and the 1601 texts differed from Azikri's manuscript (both the manuscript and the 1601 printing were in unvocalized Hebrew).